Highlights Of The Program

 Mare Nova

-• Examining the challenges of handling and storing liquid hydrogen, ammonia, LNG, and methanol
+• Addressing the challenges of handling and storing liquid hydrogen, ammonia, LNG, and methanol

 • Developing innovative cryogenic and pressurised storage solutions, focusing on safety and efficiency

-• Breaking down infrastructure needs and regulations shaping the adoption of alternative marine fuels
+• Assessing infrastructure requirements and regulatory frameworks shaping the adoption of alternative marine fuels

-• Providing insights into overcoming market gaps and advancing sustainable maritime operations
+• Identifying strategies to overcome market gaps and advance sustainable maritime operations

 12:25 - 12:30